TommyLau/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).

+## Update on July 16, 2016

+Thanks for [@sempr](https://github.com/sempr)'s contribution and suggestion, from now on, the [Alpine Linux](https://hub.docker.com/_/alpine/) will be used as the base image.
+The docker image size has been dramatically reduced from around 150MB to only 20MB.

+> NOTICE: You have to use Docker version 1.9.0 or later to support Alpine, DO NOT UPDATE the image if your Docker version is older than 1.9.0

 ## What is OpenConnect Server?

 [OpenConnect server (ocserv)](http://www.infradead.org/ocserv/) is an SSL VPN server.
 It implements the OpenConnect SSL VPN protocol, and has also (currently experimental) compatibility with clients using the [AnyConnect SSL VPN](http://www.cisco.com/c/en/us/support/security/anyconnect-vpn-client/tsd-products-support-series-home.html) protocol.